646-436-7590 · Manhattan & Long Island

 Hearing Aids and Sound Therapy

-For patients with concurrent hearing loss — which describes the majority of people with chronic tinnitus — hearing aids are a central component of tinnitus management.
+For patients with concurrent hearing loss, which describes the majority of people with chronic tinnitus, hearing aids are a central component of tinnitus management.
 By amplifying ambient sound, hearing aids reduce the sensory deprivation that drives central gain.
-Many current hearing aid platforms include dedicated tinnitus sound therapy features — broadband noise generators, nature sounds, modulated tones, or fractal music.
+Many current hearing aid platforms include dedicated tinnitus sound therapy features, broadband noise generators, nature sounds, modulated tones, or fractal music.
 Widex's Zen therapy uses randomized fractal tones specifically designed to be pleasant and non-habituating.

 The Trajectory Toward Habituation

-The most important thing we tell patients is that the trajectory of tinnitus, for most people, is toward habituation — the nervous system is capable of learning to relegate the signal to background status.
+The most important thing we tell patients is that the trajectory of tinnitus, for most people, is toward habituation, the nervous system is capable of learning to relegate the signal to background status.
 That process can be supported and accelerated with appropriate treatment, but it requires realistic expectations about the timeline and a willingness to engage with behavioral and sound-based interventions over the weeks and months they require to take effect.

 References

-- American Tinnitus Association.
+• American Tinnitus Association.
 (2023).
-Understanding Tinnitus.
+Understanding the Facts and Treatment Options for Tinnitus.
 ATA.